Master de II. ULL. 1er cuatrimestre. 2020/2021

 Remember:

-if the function code has finished, otherwise false
+value: the yielded value.done: true if the function code has finished, otherwise falsenext method also accepts an argument.argument

 We need to model an asynchronous flow where we have to wait for certain tasks to finish before proceeding ahead.
 How can we do that?